List of awards and nominations received by Arctic Monkeys

 Arctic Monkeys are a British indie rock band from Sheffield, England.
 Formed in 2002, Arctic Monkeys currently consists of Alex Turner on lead vocals and guitar, Jamie Cook on guitar, Matt Helders on drums and backing vocals, and Nick O'Malley on bass guitar and backing vocals, a position formerly held by Andy Nicholson.
 The band's initial popularity came from fan-made demo tapes and online file sharing, and were heralded as one of the first acts to come to the public attention via the Internet.
 Commentators suggested at the time that they represented the possibility of a change in the way in which new bands are promoted and marketed.
 The band eventually signed to the independent record label Domino Records.

 Arctic Monkeys achieved chart success with their first single "I Bet You Look Good on the Dancefloor" which reached number one in the UK Singles Chart.
 Their first album Whatever People Say I Am, That's What I'm Not, released on 23 January 2006, was at the time the fastest-selling debut album in British music history.
 It received critical acclaim, winning both the 2006 Mercury Prize and the 2007 BRIT Awards for Best British Album.
 The band's second album, Favourite Worst Nightmare, was released on 23 April 2007, sold over 225,000 copies in its debut week, and was nominated for the 2007 Mercury Prize.
 The group also picked up the award for Best British Album and Best British Group at the BRIT Awards in 2008.
 Overall, the band has won five BRIT Awards, including "Best British Breakthrough Act" in 2006, "Best British Album" in 2007 for Whatever People Say I Am, That's What I'm Not, and "Best British Group" in 2008.
 At the NME Awards in 2006, they made history by becoming the first band to win both "Best New Band" and "Best British Band" in the same night.
-The band were also nominated for 5 Grammy awards.
-Arctic Monkeys have received 38 awards from 92 nominations.
+The band has also been nominated for 9 Grammy awards.
+Arctic Monkeys have received 42 awards from 104 nominations.